TianshunGu/TianshunGu.github.io/_pages/about.md

 ## Research Interests

-- Hydroclimatic impacts of urbanization
+- Hydroclimatic effects of urbanization
-- Extreme precipitation dynamics and persistence
 - Urban climate resilience and flood risk
-- Data-driven and interpretable modeling in hydroclimate
+- Detection and attribution using machine learning

 ---